mozilla-conduit/review/README.md

    - `source venv/bin/activate`
    - `pip3 install -r dev/requirements/python3.9.txt`
    - `pip3 install -e .`
-3. To run moz-phab after making modifications use `moz-phab-dev`
+3. To run moz-phab after making modifications use `moz-phab`
 4. To run tests use `pytest -vv`
 5. To exit the virtual environment, use `deactivate`